Cherry Shrimp, also called Neocaridina davidi, is a freshwater shrimp that belongs to the Taiwanian region.

 What to Put In Their Tank?

-However, you can provide them security by adding roofs and hiding spaces with loads of plants inside the tank.
+Provide them with security by adding roofs and hiding spaces with loads of plants inside the tank.
 Crevices and moss are also essential for keeping them as the shrimps can nibble on the algae and survive.

 Cherry shrimps are low-maintenance invertebrates but can encounter various diseases.
 Following are some of the diseases that your Cherry Shrimp might develop over time.